 Publications:

-Abstract: In statistics, samples are drawn from a population in a data- generating process (DGP).
-Standard errors measure the uncertainty in sample estimates of population parameters.
+Abstract: In statistics, samples are drawn from a population in a data-generating process (DGP).
+Standard errors measure the uncertainty in estimates of population parameters.
 In science, evidence is generated to test hypotheses in an evidence-generating process (EGP).
-We claim that EGP variation across researchers adds uncertainty: non-standard errors.
-To study them, we let 164 teams test six hypotheses on the same sample.
-We find that non-standard errors are sizeable, on par with standard errors.
-Their size (i) co-varies only weakly with team merits, reproducibility, or peer rating, (ii) declines significantly after peer-feedback, and (iii) is underestimated by participants.
+We claim that EGP variation across researchers adds uncertainty—nonstandard errors (NSEs).
+We study NSEs by letting 164 teams test the same hypotheses on the same data.
+NSEs turn out to be sizable, but smaller for more reproducible or higher rated research.
+Adding peer-review stages reduces NSEs.
+We further find that this type of uncertainty is underestimated by participants.

 5. Better Kept in the Dark?
 Portfolio Disclosure and Agency Problems in Mutual Funds (2022), Journal of Financial and Quantitative Analysis 57 (June), 1529-1563 (with Jarrad Harford and Buhui Qiu)